 Depending on what you are looking for, depth conversations may be extremely helpful or extremely frustrating.
 These conversations require that we walk the tightrope between desperate hope and hopelessness with honesty, humility, humor and hyper-self-reflexivity

-Capacity for holding space: for painful and difficult things that are irritating and overwhelming, but without being immobilized or wanting to be coddled or rescued;
+Commit to developing capacity for holding space for painful and difficult things that are irritating and overwhelming, but without being immobilized or wanting to be coddled or rescued;

-Owning up to one’s complicity and implication in harm: the harms of violence and unsustainability required to create and maintain “the world as we know it” with the pleasures, certainties and securities that we enjoy;
+Own up to one’s complicity and implication in harm: the harms of violence and unsustainability required to create and maintain “the world as we know it” with the pleasures, certainties, entitlements and securities that we enjoy;

-Othering our self-images and self-narratives: in order to encounter the “self beyond the self”, including the beautiful, the ugly, the broken and the messed up in everything/everyone;
+Step back from self-images and self-narratives: in order to encounter the “self beyond the self”, including the beautiful, the ugly, the broken and the messed up in everything/everyone, within and around;

-Turning towards unlimited responsibility: with compassion, serenity, openness, solidarity, mutuality and without investments in purity, protagonism, progress and popularity.
+Turn towards unlimited visceral responsibility: with compassion, serenity, openness, solidarity, mutuality and without investments in purity, protagonism, progress or popularity.

-There is no one single accessible language that will make everyone feel happy.
+Remember that there is no one single accessible language, methodology or structure that will make everyone feel happy (and perhaps feeling happy is not the point).
 If you need trigger warnings or safe spaces, this conversation may not be what you need or are looking for.

 Two resources may also be useful for the decluttering and composting process.
 One is called “radars” for learning how to read the room and how you are being read; the other is called “circular”, which is related to common patterns of investments in conversations that become… circular.
 You can also try the Haruko accord.

-This draft text is part of an on-going collaboration between Vanessa Andreotti and Dougald Hine.
+This draft text emerged from an on-going conversation between Vanessa Andreotti, Rene Susa and Dougald Hine.